- Search The Registry

 In the 1970s, Adams brought Theo C. Rodgers to Baltimore to work for Parks Sausage.
 “When we sold the company in 1977, we formed A&R [Adams & Rodgers] Development Corp.,” said Rodgers.
 “Willie had a profound impact inside and outside of Baltimore.
 There isn’t a black-owned business in Baltimore that he didn’t finance.”
 In 1980, Adams was charged with operating a $5 million-a-year numbers operation.
 He was found not guilty in 1984 in Baltimore Circuit Court.
 Rodgers helped Adams and his wife establish the William L. and Victorine Q. Adams Foundation, which helps city students who want to attend college and study business.

-The cigar-chomping Adams enjoyed playing golf and went from being a numbers runner on the streets of Baltimore to the city’s first prominent African American venture capitalist, bankrolling numerous Black-owned businesses such as Parks Sausage and Super Pride supermarkets, died on July 4, 2011, from pneumonia at Roland Park Place.
+The cigar-chomping Adams enjoyed playing golf and went from being a numbers runner on the streets of Baltimore to the city’s first prominent African American venture capitalist, bankrolling numerous Black-owned businesses such as Parks Sausage and Super Pride supermarkets, they died on July 4, 2011, from pneumonia at Roland Park Place.
 He was 97 and had been in declining health in recent years.
-Surviving is a daughter, Gertrude Venable of Emmitsburg; and a granddaughter, Trudy Venable of Dallas.
+Surviving is a daughter, Gertrude Venable of Emmitsburg, and a granddaughter, Trudy Venable of Dallas.